Piggy bank with a dollar sign

-With a mix of federal funding and tax credits, the Inflation Reduction Act includes a new mechanism called direct pay for tax-exempt entities — local governments, tribal nations, nonprofits, faith communities, and cooperative and municipal utilities — to take advantage of many of the new clean energy tax incentives included in the law.
+With a mix of federal funding and tax credits, the Inflation Reduction Act includes a new mechanism called elective or direct pay for tax-exempt entities — local governments, tribal nations, 501(c)(3) organizations, religious 501(d) organizations, and rural energy cooperatives — to take advantage of many of the new clean energy tax incentives included in the law.

-There are two ways direct pay will be most helpful for tax-exempt entities: electric vehicles and renewable energy systems.
+There are two ways elective pay will be most helpful for tax-exempt entities: electric vehicles and renewable energy systems.
+View the IRS full list of clean energy eligible tax credits [PDF]

 Electric Vehicles